ministryofjustice/laa-data-stewardship-access/README.md

 ### Project structure
 Includes the following subprojects:

-- `dstew-access-shared` - common Java classes packaged into a library to avoid unexpected dependencies - can depend on Spring Web, but must not depend on Spring Data (nor any database code)
+- `data-access-shared` - common Java classes packaged into a library to avoid unexpected dependencies - can depend on Spring Web, but must not depend on Spring Data (nor any database code)
-- `dstew-access-api` - OpenAPI specification used for generating API stub interfaces and documentation.
+- `data-access-api` - OpenAPI specification used for generating API stub interfaces and documentation.
-- `dstew-access-service` - example REST API service with CRUD operations interfacing a JPA repository with PostgreSQL.
+- `data-access-service` - example REST API service with CRUD operations interfacing a JPA repository with PostgreSQL.

 ### To do items
 - Continue to update this `README.md` file to include information such as what this project does.